Why study for the MPhil in Modern South Asian Studies at Cambridge?

 The MPhil in Modern South Asian Studies is a postgraduate course with a substantial research component, which runs for nine months covering the three terms (Michaelmas, Lent and Easter) and part of the summer research period of the Cambridge Academical Year.
-It is designed both for students who wish to enhance their understanding of the social, cultural, political and economic history and present condition of South Asia to prepare themselves for a variety of careers, and for those who want to go on to pursue further research.
+If you wish to enhance your understanding of the social, cultural, political and economic history and present condition of South Asia to prepare yourself for a variety of careers, or if you want to go on to pursue further research, this is the course for you.
 It provides intensive research and language training and research methods for those who wish to go on to prepare a doctoral dissertation, but it is also a freestanding postgraduate degree course in its own right.
 The MPhil is associated for examination purposes with the Faculty of Human, Social and Political Sciences, but teaching and learning for the course take place in the Centre of South Asian Studies and is provided by scholars in various faculties and departments of humanities and social science across Cambridge.

 The course covers South Asia from the early modem period to the present.
 The areas studied cover the modern states of India, Pakistan, Bangladesh, Sri Lanka and Nepal.

-The MPhil aims to introduce students to the latest research topics, methods and debates in South Asian studies at an advanced level.
+The MPhil aims to introduce you to the latest research topics, methods and debates in South Asian studies at an advanced level.
 It provides training in the use of printed, manuscript and other sources relevant to South Asian studies.
 It provides essential language training in Hindi and Urdu.
-It offers training in the advanced use of library and archival facilities and the appropriate use of electronic databases for the location, identification and evaluation of source materials.
-It provides a structured introduction to key debates in South Asian history, development economics, politics and sociology through a variety of intensive courses.
+The Centre’s Librarian and Archivist will provide training in the advanced use of library and archival facilities and the appropriate use of electronic databases for the location, identification and evaluation of source materials.
+The course provides a structured introduction to key debates in South Asian history, development economics, politics and sociology through a variety of intensive courses.
 Finally, it offers close supervision in undertaking an original research project.
 Although this is an inter-disciplinary course, the degree is conferred by the Faculty of Human, Social and Political Sciences.